IBM/sbom-utility/README.md

 # sbom-utility

 The `sbom-utility` has been donated to the CycloneDX project under the OWASP Foundation.
+This repository is now archived at the commit level at time of donation.
 Please contribute and obtain releases at its new home:

 - https://github.com/CycloneDX/sbom-utility
   - releases: https://github.com/CycloneDX/sbom-utility/releases

-Press Announcements:
+See the Press Announcements:

 - OWASP Foundation: https://owasp.org/blog/2023/03/01/ibm-contributes-two-open-source-projects-sbom-utility-and-license-scanner-to-cyclonedx.html

 - CycloneDX Project: https://cyclonedx.org/news/ibm-contributes-two-open-source-projects-sbom-utility-and-license-scanner-to-cyclonedx/

-Press articles on the donation:
+and press articles on the donation:

 - The New Stack: https://thenewstack.io/ibm-donates-sbom-code-to-owasp/